ligato/docs/docs/plugins/vpp-plugins.md

 ## ACL-based forwarding (ABF) plugin

-The ACL-based forwarding is an implementation of the policy-based routing which basically replaces packet's IP destination lookup with user-defined fields expresses by associated ACL in order to find out what to do with the packet.
+The ACL-based forwarding plugin is an implementation of policy-based routing (PBR).
+With ABF, packets are forwarded based on user-defined fields expressed by ACLs rather than by the results of a longest match lookup in a routing table.

-The ABF entry is uniquely defined by a numeric index.
-The data consists of a list of interfaces where the ABF is attached to, forwarding paths and name of the associated access list.
-Required ACL represents a dependency for the given ABF - if the ACL is not present, the ABF configuration will be cached until created.
+The ABF entry is defined by a numeric index.
+The data consists of a list of interfaces the ABF is attached to, the forwarding paths and the name of the associated ACL.
+The ACL represents a dependency for the given ABF - if the ACL is not present, the ABF configuration will be cached until created.
 Same applies for ABF interfaces.

 **Configuration example**